WANdisco/wandisco-documentation-ldm/docs/configure-smtp.md

 #### Email notification types

-* **Data migration has stopped:** LiveData Migrator sends this notification any time a migration automatically stops, informing you of the migration's name and reason for termination.
+* **Data migration has stopped:** LiveData Migrator sends this notification any time a migration automatically stops, informing you of the migration's name and the exception message that caused the migration to terminate.
-* **Data migration is missing events:** ???
+* **Data migration is missing events:** This notification is thrown when LiveData Migrator doesn't receive the expected number of events in a migration, and fails to retry querying them 10 times.
 * **LiveData Migrator is falling behind system events:** LiveData Migrator sends this notification when it determines the number of events (changes to data) occurring on a source filesystem is too rapid for a migration to keep up with over a given period of time.
 The email will contain the migration name, the file system ID and simple statistics about the events.
+The sensitivity of this notification is configurable.

 ### Configure email notifications through the CLI